hartnetl/ridley-me-this-2/README.md

 * The turtle sponsorship dates are linked to the date the product is added, not the date a user sponsors the turtle
 * Even though users can't add more than one turtle at a time, they can repeatedly add the same one to basket - I started trying to fix this but ran out of time before I could fully erase bug
+* When admin is adding/editing products the image url stopped uploading images.
+This worked before but last minute stopped.
+Images can still be uploaded via the admin panel, and to the testimonal page

 <hr>